mardous/SimpleConcurrency/README.md

     .acceptsNull(false) // If you don't want a null result.
     .execute();

-// In any case, if you want to cancel a task, your just need to call: task.cancel();
+// If you want to cancel the task, your just need to call: task.cancel(false);
 ```

 ## Note:
 This library is not fully documented because my original language is
 Spanish and (sometimes) I have terrible mistakes when writing in English.